Ch0wW/docker-hlds-won2/README.md

       - -port 27015 -game cstrike +map de_dust2 +maxplayers 16
 ```

-once done, just execute `docker-compose up` to make sure everything works as intended, and you should be good to go.
-Change also the `user` token so that it is checking with the user and group running the container.
+Once done, just execute `docker-compose up` to make sure everything works as intended, and you should be good to go.
+Change also the `user` token so that it is checking with the user and group running the container, to avoid upload issues or potential permission problems.

-### Customisation
+If you need to rebuild the image (for instance for testing or to add a few additional things), just type `docker-compose build` and you should be good to go.

+### Customising your server configuration

 Simply go to the `config` folder, and modify the required folders you wish.